 Free radicals or reactive oxygen species have been reported as one of the major causes of many diseases, including infertility.
-Management as well as acquired infertility problems (heat factors, trauma, infection, neoplasia and hormonal imbalances) contributes to the bulk of infertility and Trichomonas fetus from the uterus of breeding camels (Tibary and Anouassi, 2001; Wernery, 1991).
+Management as well as acquired infertility problems (heat factors, trauma, infection, neoplasia and hormonal imbalances) contribute to the bulk of infertility and Trichomonas fetus from the uterus of breeding camels (Tibary and Anouassi, 2001; Wernery, 1991).
 Reactive Oxygen Species (ROS), are deleterious for cells, which protects themselves by antioxidant system known as ROS scavenger and its activity can increase by up-regulation of ROS themselves or by down-regulation of ROS scavengers (Sanocka and Kurpisz, 2004).
 Better understanding of the mechanisms of reactive oxygen species production and detoxification and further investigation of their effect on the peritoneal environment are essential to obtain new insight into this disease and eventually develop new diagnostic and therapeutic strategies (Van Langendonckt et al., 2002).
 The measurements of ROS may have clinical relevance in the evaluation of infertility.

-In line with the data reported for the dromedary, Yaralioglu-Guroze et al. (2005) indicated an increase in MDA in mares infected with endometritis.
-GPx is also reduced due to its consumption to counteract free radical produced during the pathogenesis of endometritis in mares.
-The peroxidation of polyunsaturated acids (PUFAs) due to over production of oxidant, can give rise
+In line with the data reported for the dromedary, Yaraliohu-Gurgoze et al. (2005) indicated an increase in MDA in mares infected with endometritis.
+Gpx is also reduced due to its consumption to counteract free radical produced during the pathogenesis of endometritis in mares.
+The peroxidation of Polyunsaturated Fatty Acids (PUFAs) due to over production of oxidant, can give rise to cellular dysfunction associated with the loss of membrane function and integrity.
+It has been implicated in a wide variety of pathological conditions including infertility.
+The outcome of this investigation is that free radicals play a vital role in the pathogenesis of endometritis in the camels.
+More investigations on the molecular mechanisms and the antioxidant status in endometritis are necessary to ascertain the contribution of ROS to the tissue damage in the camels.
+Future efforts should be directed towards research understanding the role of particular antioxidant and oxidants on the pathogenesis of infertility, to identify ways to incorporate antioxidant supplementation will prove effective.